bgrant/grouper/README.md

 Some major software components this service uses are:

-* the Flask web framework for routing,
+* the Flask web framework,
 * a database for storing the user and group data (currently SQLite),
 * the Flask-SQLAlchemy ORM,
 * the Marshmallow package for deserializing, serializing, and validating data.

+### Future Work

+Currently, the groups a user is in (`user['groups']`) and the users a group has (`group['users']`) are represented as a lists of integer user or group ids.
+These would be more readable as usernames and groupnames, but I suspect they should really be URIs.

+For updating users and groups, I currently use the PUT method and allow clients to overwrite certain fields of a user or group.
+This functionality might be better implemented as PATCH.

-I've tried to do quite a bit of validation of POST and PUT json data but I'm sure even more could be done.
+I do quite a bit of validation of POST and PUT JSON data, but I'm sure even more could be done.

+Finally, the code could probably use some refactoring.
+The Flask view functions for the user and group resources are completely separate in the codebase, but they are similar enough that they should probably be combined.
+There is a lot of duplication there.
+Also, if I were to continue work on the service, I should consider splitting the code into more Python modules.

 Please let me know if you have any questions, or if you would like anything added or tweaked.
 Thanks!